jydjygv/LG-GRAM/README.md

 - touchscreen

-- display brightness is not adjustable with the keyboard shortcuts but you can do it thru settings -it is possible to use the keyboard but I'm just to lazy to do it :)
+- display brightness is not adjustable with the keyboard shortcuts but you can do it thru settings
+  - it is possible to use the keyboard but I'm just to lazy to do it :)

--the battery indicator is a little glitchy and goes to 100% when you plug in the charger but the goes back to normal after about two minutes
+- the battery indicator is a little glitchy and goes to 100% when you plug in the charger but the goes back to normal after about two minutes

--the integrated wifi
+- the integrated wifi

 thank you @capricornlee without you I wouldn't have been able to do this